nathancy/jekyll-embed-video/README.md

 ## Embed Twitch

 Embedding Twitch clips requires an additional "Domain" parameter.
+This is simply your website URL.
 Create a file in your `_includes` folder called `twitchPlayer.html` with this code inside:

 ```html
 <div class="embed-container">